duken72/duken72.github.io/_posts/2020-10-14-Why-Robotics.md

 Through all these times, coming out of blindsight, initially as a simple.. distraction.. from daily tensions, it brought me peaceful joy.

 There were times I found myself spending days drawing stupid stuffs, folding origami.
 I used to have a 3-drawer cabinet sitting by my studying desk.
-One of the drawer was just full of my origami, and it was not like that piece of cake paper crane, no no no, that was child's play, mine was full with.. intricate works my dear friends, i'm talking about mammals, dinosaurs, dragons..
+One of the drawer was just full of my origami, and it was not like that piece of cake paper crane, no no no, that was child's play, mine was full with.. intricate works my dear friends, I'm talking about mammals, dinosaurs, dragons..

 but yeah then on a sunny bright day, who would have expected his parents deciding to throw them all away :(